Solidity

 }

-Crucial for contract composability—interact with any contract implementing the interface.
+Interfaces are important for contract composability, allowing interaction with any contract implementing the interface.

 Libraries

-Reusable code deployed once, used by many contracts:
+Reusable code deployed once and used by many contracts:

 library SafeMath {